-The new My Team functionality in your platform helps managers get an at-a-glance view of their team’s activities, such as items that are due, courses that need to be completed, and potential learning content that may be beneficial for their team members.
+The My Team functionality helps managers get an at-a-glance view of their team’s activities, such as items that are due, courses that need to be completed, and potential learning content that may be beneficial for their team members.
 My Team is a core functionality of your platform, available to all customers.
 As a Superadmin or Power User (with granted permissions), you can use the My Team functionality to:

 - Create and manage manager types.
 Your platform allows you to configure different types of managers depending on the structure of your company.
 As an example, your company organizational chart may be structured so that a user (User A) reports to a direct manager (Manager A), who reports to another manager in turn (Manager B).
 In this example, User A is directly managed by Manager A, and Manager B is a second-level manager of the user.